MicrosoftDocs/visualstudio-docs/mac/customizing-the-ide.md

 ![Hiding and Closing Pads](media/customizing-the-ide-image5a.png)

-Auto-hidden pads are docked to the sides of the workspace making them easily accessible when they are required.
+Autohidden pads are docked to the sides of the workspace making them easily accessible when they are required.
 Hovering over the pad displays it again, and it will be hidden when the mouse and keyboard focus leaves it.

 ### Organizing layouts